Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: New Adversarial Attacks

-In Equation~\ref{eq:ae} the two summations represent the gradient contributions of sets $D \backslash R$ and $R$, respectively.
+In Equation~\ref{eq:ae}, the two summations represent the gradient contributions of sets $D \backslash R$ and $R$, respectively.
 Here we define $R$ as the set of randomized defenses and $D$ as the set of all the defenses being targeted.
 In each summation $\phi$ is the self-attention map~\cite{abnar2020quantifying} which is replaced with a matrix of all ones for any defense that does not use ViT models. $\alpha_{k}$ and $\alpha_{r}$ are the associated weighting factors for the gradients for each deterministic defense $k$ and randomized defense $r$, respectively.
 Details of how the weighting factors are derived are given in~\cite{xu2022securing}.
+We further develop this attack formulation into a novel attack (MAGE-D) that is effective on detection based defenses in Section~\ref{sec:GaME}.
+Experimental results for both MAGE and MAGE-D are give within Section~\ref{sec:exp}.